empower-ai/empower-functions/docs/inference/built-in-cot.md

 #### Using API:

 The most straightforward way to use CoT mode is via the API.
-Both the Empower platform and the llama.cpp server support this feature and can toggle it at the request level with a parameter: `include_thinking`.
+Both the Empower platform and the llama.cpp server supports this feature and can toggle it at the request level with a parameter: `include_thinking`.

 ```python
 import openai